AztecProtocol/aztec-packages/docs/docs/developers/contracts/references/storage/private_state.md

 PrivateMutable is a private state variable that is unique in a way.
 When a PrivateMutable is initialized, a note is created to represent its value.
 And the way to update the value is to destroy the current note, and create a new one with the updated value.

 Like for public state, we define the struct to have context and a storage slot.
-You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/master/noir-projects/aztec-nr/aztec/src/state_vars/singleton.nr).
+You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/master/noir-projects/aztec-nr/aztec/src/state_vars/private_mutable.nr).

-An example of singleton usage in the account contracts is keeping track of public keys.
+An example of `PrivateMutable` usage in the account contracts is keeping track of public keys.
 The `PrivateMutable` is added to the `Storage` struct as follows:

 #include_code storage-private-mutable-declaration /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust